New non-arithmetic complex hyperbolic lattices II: Description of the algorithm

 In order to decide which of the two triangles we choose, we will use the fact that we want to build a spherical shell around the fixed point of $R_1R_2R_3$.

-\textbf{Side-pairing selection process (123-rule):} We only include the pyramid corresponding to a triangle $a,b,c$ provided either $abc$ or $cba$ is equal to $123$.
-If $abc=123$, then the corresponding side-pairing map will be $a$, and if $bca=123$, the side-pairing map will be $\bar a$.
+\begin{rule123*} We only include the pyramid corresponding to a triangle $a,b,c$ provided either $abc$ or $cba$ is equal to $123$.
+If $abc=123$, then the corresponding side-pairing map will be $a$, and if $bca=123$, the side-pairing map will be $\bar a$. \end{rule123*}

 The equality $abc=123$ is to be understood in the triangle group (not in the free group in three letters).
 In order to check such a relation, it is enough to reduce the corresponding words according to the braid relations between $a$, $b$ and $c$.